miladrahimi/phpcontainer/README.md

 echo $ts1 == $ts2; // TRUE
 ```

-Just like class constructors, closures are also able to have arguments, the container will try to inject/pass appropriate implementations/values.
+Just like class constructors, closures are also able to have arguments.
+The container will try to inject/pass appropriate implementations/values to closures.

 ```php
 use MiladRahimi\PhpContainer\Container;